Do you really know who your customers are?

 For example, are your customers CIOs, directors, managers, or analysts?
 Are they in IT, support, marketing, or in the line of business?
 Hypothesis are often colored by our perception of ourselves, that can lead to customer profiles that are more who we think we should sell to than who actually bought.
 For example, you may think your users are from engineering, but in reality they are from support.
 Field intelligence can also be misleading and is often based on anecdotal evidence.
 Every B2B sales rep knows you are supposed to “call high”.
 Really?
 Is the CIO really the person that will make the technical decision on say a dev-op tool?

 The only way to really accurately profile your customers is through marketing and sales data analysis.
-To do that, you need to have fairly clean customer data and the right tools to breakdown the data.
+To do that, you need to have fairly clean customer data and the right customer profiling tools to breakdown the data.
 Data clean up is a whole big topic for another day.

 When it comes to analyzing customer data, the minimum you should do is find the most common values for job title, job function, seniority level, company size, industry, SIC code, and possibly others.
 You can start with an analysis like the Rank Report in Openprise.
 Here is an example of ranking the number of contacts with specific job titles:

 This is insightful.
 For example, you may not know that DBA is in the top 3 of your most common user titles.
 However, there is a fundamental problem with this first analysis: there are too many job title variations in your data, not even accounting for spelling variations and typos.
 In the above example, “Manager, Information Security” and “Manager, IT Security” are counted as two different titles.
 To further illustrate this problem, let’s take a look at the job title breakdown of the entire database using Openprise’s pie chart analytics:

 These top 20 job titles make up 6.6% of your customers.
 That big 93.4% is “others”.

 You can overcome this problem by normalizing the job title data.
 That is a hairy topic for another blog.